klimenta/CmdDepot/README.md

 * **_** - Minimize the instance on the task bar.
 * **X** - Exits the program.

+Use CTRL-ALT-#key as a shortcut.

 * If you want to move the **cmddepot** window, drag and drop from the green bar on top.
 * If you want to resize the **cmddepot** window, drag and drop from the bottom right corner.

 ## Download

-You can compile the program with Visual Studio and .NET 4.5 or get the binary from the releases section.
+You can compile the program with Visual Studio and .NET 4.8 or get the binary from the releases section.